 - i turned on the stabilizer to help me with the handheld shot

-- I checked the shutter speed and tried, as a “rule of thumb”, to keep it higher than the focal lenght by gradually raising up the ISO, (example, for 16mm around 1/20, and for 40mm around 1/50)
+- I checked the shutter speed and tried, as a “rule of thumb”, to keep it 2 o 3 times higher than the focal lenght by gradually raising up the ISO, (example, for 16mm around 1/20 or 1/40, and for 40mm around 1/50 or 1/80)

-- I finally checked the picture to confirm it was sharp
+- I finally checked every single picture to confirm it was sharp

-Concluding, if one is able to take a sharp shot at a speed around 1/20 or 1/30 with a short focal lenght i think it will be ok.
-Otherwise, if one is still not sure of his ability and he also doesn’t like his camera high ISO quality, the tripod remains the only option for me.
+Concluding, if one is enough trained to take a sharp shot at speeds around 1/20 or 1/30 with a short focal lenght i think it will be ok.
+Otherwise, if one is still not sure of his ability, and especially he also doesn’t like his camera high ISO quality, the tripod remains the only option for me.

 I really enjoyed to visit this place, it’s great, it’s unbelievable and unique.
 I hope to visit it again one day

 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Small excerpts or the pictures contained in the article may be used, provided that full and clear credit is given to Moyan Brenn and Earthincolors.wordpress.com with appropriate and specific direction to the original content